vmarinhodev/image-case/README.md

 # Project Overview

-This project is a web application that allows users to upload images to a supadatabase

 This project is a web application that allows users to upload images to a Supabase database.
-The application is built using Next.js and utilizes various libraries such as React Hook Form, and Zod
+The application is built using Next.js and utilizes various libraries such as React Hook Form, and Zod.

 ## Key Features